Friday, June 1, 2012

 There is no barrier, no fence, no area one must stay in.
 There is a bridge that crosses the water; on one side is the calm Lake Morasco reservoir; on the other, the falls descend directly over the edge.
 There is a wooden platform built out over the descending side, giving a very up-close and scary view of the falling water.

 Look closely below the platform and to the right.
 You can see people walking on a footpath along the edge.
 These paths go along both sides of the fall and continue all the way down to the fields at the bottom.
 Again, note that they have no rails and are directly on the edge.
 I did not do this.

 I did stand on the platform though, taking this shot of the water tumbling down.
 Unfortunately there is no sense of height or depth, or certainly not of the roaring sound and the spray of the water.
 That's why you must go and see it for yourself.

 Back down at the bottom, it's quiet and tranquil.
 There are walking paths here as well, and people picnicking in the fields.
-These fields are also the site of the opening night fireworks of the Fireworks World Championship competitions that take place each summer.
-An estimated 10,000 people make their way to this field each year for the event.

 You'll find more about the falls and visiting this region at: valformazza.it